FAQ: Japanese Knives

 Daily care of Japanese knife

-How often do I sharpen my knives?
+04. How often should I sharpen my Japanese knife to maintain optimal performance?

 Before Using a Knife